 I have produced a whole lot of book covers over the course of my career--I stopped counting at 2000.
 I've worked for almost everyone in the business over the years, including Bantam, DAW, Del Rey, Dell, Marvel, Omni, Playboy, Signet, and Tor.
 I've done the most work, and found a home at Baen Books.
 For the Gen Y cohort, I'm probably most famous for creating 53 covers for K.A.
 Applegate's "Animorphs" series, along with the last 5 covers for the "Everworld" series.
 At Baen Books, the thing I most known for is illustrating the New York Times bestselling "Honor Harrington" series for my friend, author David Weber.
 I'm also proud of the paintings I did for Edgar Rice Burroughs' "Pellucidar" series for Ballantine Books--it was a lifelong dream to do those, and the originals still hang in our bedroom.
 I've won a few awards over the years.
 I'm two time winner of Magazine and Booksellers "Best Cover of the Year" award, and I won the Association of Science Fiction Artists "Chesley" award for my "Subway Wizard" painting.
 Other folks I've work for include Michael Jackson, Lucasfilm, Universal Studios, Totco Oil, Galloob Toys, R/Greenberg Associates, Click 3X and Spontaneous Combustion.

 I'm married to the most wonderful lady in the world, Cathleen Cogswell.
-We live with our two cats, Jackson and Juliet.
-They threatened to bite me if I didn't mention them.
+We live with our cat, Juliet.
+She threatened to bite me if I didn't mention her.